ten-protocol/ten-whitepaper/consensus.md

 The second goal is achieved by linking the random nonce generation, which terminates a round, to the Merkle proof of inclusion of the parent rollup in an L1 block.
 This property is what gives the name of the protocol.
 This means that an aggregator can obtain a signed rollup from the TEE only if it can present a Merkle proof of block inclusion.
 Furthermore, this feature links the creation of L2 rollup to an L1 block, thus synchronising their cadence.

 A party wishing to increase its chances of winning rounds must register multiple aggregators and pay the stake for each.
-The value of the stake needs to be calculated in such a way as to achieve a right decentralisation and practicality balance.
+The value of the stake needs to be calculated in such a way as to achieve the right decentralisation and practicality balance.
 This is discussed further in the incentives section.

 It is straightforward for all the other aggregators to verify which rollup is the winner by comparing the nonces and checking that the rollup signature is from an approved aggregator.